 3. A guided tour, better than a visit on your own

-4. The best views of Rome, from the Dome
+4. The best view of Rome, from the Dome

-Of course, to get to the top you must take into account that there is no elevator along the entire stretch.
+Climbing up to St. Peter's Dome will take you (literally) to the gates of heaven.
+The details of its interior are much better appreciated as you get closer to the top, but the spectacular views of St. Peter's Square, the colonnade, the river, Castel St'Angelo and the roofs of all the ochre-colored houses of the city are worth the climb.
+However, to get up to the top you must keep in mind that there is no elevator along the entire stretch.
 Even if you choose the option of using the elevator, the last part of the climb to the Dome you will have to walk up: and that is not for everyone.
 The stairs get narrower and the passage is quite narrow.
 If you are claustrophobic or have a heart condition, it is not recommended.

 5. Beware of tourist traps

 The area around the Vatican is full of souvenir stores and fast food stalls and even Italian restaurants.
 Don't let hunger get the better of you and before you sit down anywhere, check their online reputation, reviews from other diners or menu prices.
 There are some really expensive places whose quality will disappoint you.
 You can always go a bit further away from the touristy area for lunch or dinner or you can check out my guide on where to eat near the Vatican to be on the safe side and not make the wrong choice.
 Best of all, whatever time of day you go, you will find a good place to have a snack, lunch, dinner or just buy a sandwich to take away and enjoy it at home.